2023

 - the online publication outlining the names of all employers who have received the covid-19 wage subsidy package.

-The limits of the “Singapore Model” in COVID-19 response: Why authoritarian governmentality is not the solution
+The limits of the “Singapore Model” in Covid-19 response

 A culture-centered approach to pandemic response: Voice, Universal Infrastructure, and Equality

-the global nodes of spread of Covid-19 highlight the significance of health communication in preventing the spread as well as in effectively responding to it.
-On January 30, 2020, the World Health Organization (WHO) declared the outbreak as a Public Health Emergency of International Concern.
+The global nodes of the spread of Covid-19 highlight the significance of health communication in preventing the spread as well as in effectively responding to it.
 Noting the aggressive movement of the virus across countries, with eight countries reporting more than 1000 cases of COVID-19, the WHO declared COVID-19 as a pandemic.
-Drawing on critical analyses of the pandemic and crises response literatures as well as building on the experiences of CARE in developing culture-centered community grounded interventions,this white paper outlines the culture-centered approach to pandemic response, specifically directed at offering culturecentered guidelines for effective communication.
-The culture-centered approach foregrounds the interplays of culture, structure, and agency in the constructions of health meanings and the development of health solutions.
+Drawing on critical analyses of the pandemic and crises response literatures as well as building on the experiences of CARE in developing culture-centered community grounded interventions, this white paper outlines the culture-centered approach to pandemic response, specifically directed at offering culture-centered guidelines for effective communication.

 This study explores the challenges experienced by residents in Glen Innes, Auckland.
 The findings have assisted in the identification of local problems and corresponding solutions, including the ‘Poverty is Not Our Future’ campaign, which has served as anchor for residents to challenge dominant structures and, at the same time, communicate their everyday realities of poverty.
 While this study is focused on Glen Innes, material hardship continues to be a significant issue in Aotearoa New Zealand, with research determining that 13 percent of children lived in households that experienced material hardship in the 2017/18 financial year (Statistics New Zealand, 2019) and that children born into disadvantage in Aotearoa New Zealand have a significant likelihood of remaining disadvantaged (New Zealand Treasury, 2016a, 2016b; Templeton, 2016).